 HPE respects and is committed to protecting the personal data of individuals.
-We develop and follow privacy policies and data protection practices to comply with applicable laws and to earn trust and confidence in HPE and its business practices.
+We develop and follow privacy policies and data protection practices to comply with applicable laws and to encourage trust and confidence in HPE and its business practices.
 HPE board members, employees, and those working on behalf of HPE are informed about these policies and practices and are expected to follow them.
 Failure to do so may result in disciplinary action, up to and including termination.
-HPE privacy policies and practices reflect and reinforce the HPE company values of trust, integrity, and quality.
+HPE privacy policies and practices reflect and reinforce the HPE group values of trust, integrity, and quality.

 All HPE employees, board members, and contracted parties working on behalf of HPE must comply with these policies, even if local law is less restrictive.
 Specific practices are tailored to meet the legal, regulatory, and cultural requirements of the countries and regions where HPE operates.

 HPE recognizes that the personal data it receives is held in a position of trust.
 We seek to fulfill that trust by adhering to the following general principles regarding personal data.

 - HPE collects and processes personal data fairly and lawfully.